 Prepayment Claims Notification

 In the absence of prior arrangements to receive and respond to ID-4K claim messages electronically, printed notices are mailed to an official designated by the railroad on a daily basis, and include information about applications and claims normally received on the preceding business day.
-Employer information relative to an unemployment application or claim or to a sickness claim is to be provided to the RRB district office serving the area in which the employee resides.
-The name and telephone number of the appropriate district office are shown on the notice.
+Employer information relative to an unemployment application or claim or to a sickness claim is to be provided to the RRB field office serving the area in which the employee resides.
+The name and telephone number of the appropriate field office are shown on the notice.

-To receive and complete an ID-4K online via ERS, you must first file Form BA-12, Application for Employer Reporting Internet Access.
+To receive and complete an ID-4K online via ERSNet, you must first file Form BA-12, Application for Employer Reporting Internet Access.
 Complete all sections of the form except Section D, read the Access and Security Guidelines, and sign the certification.
 Have your supervisor or manager complete Section D. The form must be signed by an official of the company who has signature authority to sign RRB forms.
 The head of the company and those persons designated on Form G-117A, Designation of Contact Official, are assumed to have signature authority.